 Deputy Clerks represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at approximately $38K per year.

-The highest-paying skill to have may be Customer Service; employees who claim proficiency also report a higher average salary of $41K annually.
+The best-paying skill to have in this role appears to be Customer Service; employees who claim this ability report median compensation of $41K annually.
 A common skill in D.C.
-Superior Court's work force is Filing Court Documents; about one-half of survey participants report using it on the job.
+Superior Court's work force is Filing Court Documents; the greater part of survey participants report using it on the job.

 Tell us about your current job and your skillset, and we’ll let you know how much employers are paying in your area.